TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project3-WeaklySupervisedLearning/doc/project3_desc.md

 - Ease of reproducibility
   - Are the codes for the proposed methods well annotated and documented?
-  - Can the analysis be re-run nearly automatically in the Jupyter Notebook?
+  - Can the analysis be re-run nearly automatically in the Jupyter/R Notebook?
 - Out-of-sample performance
   - How close are the reported performances (presentation and online) to the performances on a hidden test set?
   - Retrain the model on a new set of noisy labels, how close are the performances compared to the reported performances?